 What is a Survival Action?

-- (a) If an individual who is entitled or liable in a cause of action dies, the cause of action survives and may be brought by or against the representative of the deceased party except actions for:
+A survival action is a legal claim that lets the estate of a person who passed away collect damages for what that person went through between the time of their injury and their death.
+IC 34-9-3-1 Continuing action after death of party.
+Sec.
+1.- (a) If an individual who is entitled or liable in a cause of action dies, the cause of action survives and may be brought by or against the representative of the deceased party except actions for:

 - (1) libel;